davmac314/dasynq/doc/USAGE.md

 	// instantiate the chosen loop:
     loop_t my_loop();

-There are essentially three ways of using an event loop:
+When you poll an event loop, event callbacks will only be run on the threads that performs the poll operation.
+With this in mind, there are essentially three ways of using an event loop:

 - Only access the loop from a single thread.
 You can use a single-threaded event loop for this.
-- Access the loop from multiple threads, but poll it (run callbacks) on only one thread.
+- Access the loop from multiple threads, but poll it (and therefore run callbacks) on only one thread.
 This requires a thread-safe event loop, and there are some limitations on use of certain methods.
 - Access the loop from multiple threads, including polling it from multiple threads.
 This requires (obviously) a thread-safe event loop, and places significant (but not necessarily problematic) limitations on the use of certain methods.

-Once the event loop instance is created, you can register event watchers with it; then you must process event callbacks by calling one of the poll/run functions.
-Event callbacks will only be run on threads that call the poll/run methods, during the execution of those methods.

 The restrictions when using multiple threads mainly concern the activation of callbacks.
-When an event occurs it is (temporarily) disabled while the callback is called.
+When an event occurs its watcher is (temporarily) disabled while the callback is running.
 The application must ensure that the callback cannot be re-entered while it is active, either by not enabling it or by polling the event loop with only a single thread (and only calling enable/disable from within that thread).

-## 2. Event Watchers
+## 3. Event Watchers

-Once you have created an event loop instance, you can create watchers for various events, and register them with the event loop.
-For example, to watch for input readiness on a file descriptor, create an `fd_watcher`:
+As already discussed, you can create watchers for various events, and register them with the event loop.
+For example, to watch for input readiness on a file descriptor, create an `fd_watcher`.
+You saw an example earlier:

     using rearm = dasynq::rearm;